What is the difference between Catholics and Protestants?

-There are several very important differences between Catholics and Protestants.
+There are several important differences between Catholics and Protestants.
 While there have been some attempts over the last several years to find common ground between the two groups, the fact is that the differences remain, and they are just as important today as they were at the beginning of the Protestant Reformation.
-Following is brief summary of some of the more important differences.
+The following is brief summary of some of the more important differences:

 One of the first major differences between Catholicism and Protestantism is the issue of the sufficiency and authority of Scripture.
-Protestants believe that the Bible alone is the sole source of God’s special revelation to mankind, and as such it teaches us all that is necessary for our salvation from sin.
+Protestants believe that the Bible alone is the source of God’s special revelation to mankind and teaches us all that is necessary for our salvation from sin.
 Protestants view the Bible as the standard by which all Christian behavior must be measured.
-This belief is commonly referred to as “sola scriptura” and is one of the “five solas” (sola being Latin for “alone”) that came out of the Protestant Reformation as summaries of some of the important differences between Catholics and Protestants.
+This belief is commonly referred to as “sola scriptura” and is one of the “five solas” (sola is Latin for “alone”) that came out of the Protestant Reformation as summaries of some of the differences between Catholics and Protestants.

 Another disagreement between Catholicism and Protestantism is over the office and authority of the Pope.
-According to Catholicism the Pope is the “Vicar of Christ” (a vicar is a substitute), and takes the place of Jesus as the visible head of the Church.
-As such, he has the ability to speak ex cathedra (with authority on matters of faith and practice), and when he does so his teachings are considered infallible and binding upon all Christians.
-On the other hand, Protestants believe that no human being is infallible, and that Christ alone is the Head of the Church.
+According to Catholicism the Pope is the “Vicar of Christ” (a vicar is a substitute) and takes the place of Jesus as the visible head of the Church.
+As such, the Pope has the ability to speak ex cathedra (with authority on matters of faith and practice), making his teachings infallible and binding upon all Christians.
+On the other hand, Protestants believe that no human being is infallible and that Christ alone is the Head of the Church.
 Catholics rely on apostolic succession as a way of trying to establish the Pope’s authority.
-But Protestants believe that the church’s authority does not come from apostolic succession, but instead is derived from the Word of God.
-Spiritual power and authority does not rest in the hands of a mere man, but in the very Word of God.
-While Catholicism teaches that only the Catholic Church can properly and correctly interpret the Bible, Protestants believe that the Bible teaches that God sent the Holy Spirit to indwell all born-again believers, enabling all believers to understand the message of the Bible.
+Protestants believe that the church’s authority comes not from apostolic succession but from the Word of God.
+Spiritual power and authority do not rest in the hands of a mere man but in the very Word of God.
+While Catholicism teaches that only the Catholic Church can properly interpret the Bible, Protestants believe that the Bible teaches God sent the Holy Spirit to indwell all born-again believers, enabling all believers to understand the message of the Bible.

-This is clearly seen in passages such as John 14:16–17: “I will ask the Father, and He will give you another Helper, that He may be with you forever; that is the Spirit of truth, whom the world cannot receive, because it does not see Him or know Him, but you know Him because He abides with you and will be in you.”
-(See also John 14:26 and 1 John 2:27).
-While Catholicism teaches that only the Roman Catholic Church has the authority and power to interpret the Bible, Protestantism acknowledges the biblical doctrine of the priesthood of all believers, and that individual Christians can trust the Holy Spirit for guidance in reading and interpreting the Bible for themselves.
+Protestants point to passages such as John 14:16–17: “I will ask the Father, and He will give you another Helper, that He may be with you forever; that is the Spirit of truth, whom the world cannot receive, because it does not see Him or know Him, but you know Him because He abides with you and will be in you.”
+(See also John 14:26 and 1 John 2:27.)

 A third major difference between Catholicism and Protestantism is how one is saved.
-Another of the five solas of the Reformation was sola fide (“faith alone”), which affirms the biblical doctrine of justification by grace alone through faith alone because of Christ alone (Ephesians 2:8–10).
-However, according to Roman Catholicism, man cannot be saved by faith alone in Christ alone.
-Catholics teach that the Christian must rely on faith plus “meritorious works” in order to be saved.
+Another of the five solas of the Reformation is sola fide (“faith alone”), which affirms the biblical doctrine of justification by grace alone through faith alone because of Christ alone (Ephesians 2:8–10).
+However, Catholics teach that the Christian must rely on faith plus “meritorious works” in order to be saved.
 Essential to the Roman Catholic doctrine of salvation are the Seven Sacraments, which are baptism, confirmation, the Eucharist, penance, anointing of the sick, holy orders, and matrimony.
-Protestants believe that, on the basis of faith in Christ alone, believers are justified by God as all their sins are paid for by Christ on the cross and His righteousness is imputed to them.
-Catholics, on the other hand, believe that Christ’s righteousness is imparted to the believer by “grace through faith,” but in itself it is not sufficient to justify the believer.
-The believer must “supplement” the righteousness of Christ imparted to him with meritorious works.
+Protestants believe that, on the basis of faith in Christ alone, believers are justified by God, as all their sins are paid for by Christ on the cross and His righteousness is imputed to them.
+Catholics, on the other hand, believe that Christ’s righteousness is imparted to the believer by “grace through faith,” but in itself is not sufficient to justify the believer.
+The believer must supplement the righteousness of Christ imparted to him with meritorious works.

-A fourth major difference between Catholics and Protestants has to do with what happens after men die.
-While both believe that unbelievers will spend eternity in hell, there are significant and important differences as to what happens to believers.
+A fourth major difference between Catholics and Protestants has to do with what happens after death.
+Both believe that unbelievers will spend eternity in hell, but there are significant differences about what happens to believers.
 From their church traditions and their reliance on non-canonical books, the Catholics have developed the doctrine of purgatory.
-Purgatory, according to the Catholic Encyclopedia, is a “place or condition of temporal punishment for those who, departing this life in God’s grace are, not entirely free from venial faults, or have not fully paid the satisfaction due to their transgressions.”
-On the other hand, Protestants believe that because we are justified by faith in Christ alone, and that Christ’s righteousness is imputed to us—when we die we will go straight to heaven to be in the presence of the Lord (2 Corinthians 5:6–10 and Philippians 1:23).
+Purgatory, according to the Catholic Encyclopedia, is a “place or condition of temporal punishment for those who, departing this life in God’s grace, are not entirely free from venial faults, or have not fully paid the satisfaction due to their transgressions.”
+On the other hand, Protestants believe that because we are justified by faith in Christ alone and that Christ’s righteousness is imputed to us—when we die, we will go straight to heaven to be in the presence of the Lord (2 Corinthians 5:6–10 and Philippians 1:23).

-One disturbing aspect about the Catholic doctrine of purgatory is the belief that man must, or that he even can, pay for his own sins.
-This, along with the Catholic misunderstanding of what the Bible teaches about how man is justified before God, results in a low view of the sufficiency and efficiency of Christ’s atonement on the cross.
-Simply put, the Roman Catholic viewpoint on salvation implies that Christ’s atonement on the cross was not sufficient payment for the sins of those who believe in Him, and that even a believer must atone for or pay for his own sins, either through acts of penance, or time in purgatory.
-Yet the Bible teaches over and over again that it is Christ’s death alone that can satisfy or propitiate God’s wrath against sinners (Romans 3:25; Hebrews 2:17; 1 John 2:2; 1 John 4:10).
+One disturbing aspect about the Catholic doctrine of purgatory is the belief that man can and must pay for his own sins.
+This results in a low view of the sufficiency and efficiency of Christ’s atonement on the cross.
+Simply put, the Roman Catholic view of salvation implies that Christ’s atonement on the cross was insufficient payment for the sins of those who believe in Him and that even a believer must pay for his own sins, either through acts of penance or time in purgatory.
+Yet the Bible teaches that it is Christ’s death alone that can satisfy or propitiate God’s wrath against sinners (Romans 3:25; Hebrews 2:17; 1 John 2:2; 1 John 4:10).
 Our works of righteousness cannot add to what Christ has already accomplished.

-While there are numerous other differences between what Catholics and Protestants believe, these four distinctions should be adequate to establish that there are serious differences between the two.
+The differences between Catholicism and evangelical Protestants are important and significant.
 Paul wrote Galatians to combat the Judaizers (Jews who said that Gentile Christians had to obey the Old Testament Law to be saved).
-In the same way, Catholics, by making works necessary for one to be justified by God, end up with a completely different gospel.
-The differences between Catholicism and evangelical Protestants are important and significant.
+Like the Judaizers, Catholics make human works necessary for one to be justified by God, and they end up with a completely different gospel.